 by Mike Harding

-This is the Third in a continuing series of articles on the issue of alcohol.
-Today we offer a Christian rationale for abstaining from alcohol.
+This is the fifth in a continuing series of articles on the issue of alcohol.
+In this article we offer an appeal for abstaining from alcohol.

 Mike Harding is the pastor of First Baptist Church of Troy, Michigan and a member of the FBFI Executive Board.

 This article is excerpted from a single, longer piece by pastor Harding.
 Proclaim & Defend will make the original article available in pdf format when our serialization is complete.

 - “A Plea for Total Abstinence,” The Evangelical Beacon, Nov.
 13, 1979. p.
 2. [↩]

 - Charles H. Spurgeon, John Ploughman’s Pictures, p.
 42, [Pasadena, Texas: Pilgrim Publications, rep. 1974]; also see C. H. Spurgeon by Arnold Dallimore (Moody Press, 1984), pp. 181-83, which details the turning of young Spurgeon from alcohol to total abstinence. [↩]